-- Provide free, voluntary, universal access to preschool for all 3- and 4-year-old children.Vermont, Washington, DC, and Florida currently offer universal programs to all 4-year-olds, while Oklahoma and West Virginia also provide programs that cover most of the state.
-While a number of states provide preschool to 3-year-olds, none delivers universal access to children this age.
-States that aim for universal preschool may require time to expand their programs and should begin by targeting students with the greatest need.
-A number of cities also offer strong public preschool programs.
-127 - Offer full-day preschool aligned with the K-12 school day.
+• Provide free, voluntary, universal access to preschool for all 3- and 4-year-old children.
+Vermont, Washington, DC, and Florida currently offer universal programs to all 4-year-olds, while Oklahoma and West Virginia also provide programs that cover most of the state.
+While

+- Offer full-day preschool aligned with the K-12 school day.
 Full-day programs are associated with greater kindergarten readiness than half days, providing children with more time to develop skills through learning and play.
 Full-day programs better harmonize with the schedules of older siblings and may facilitate parents' work schedules. - Guarantee stable and adequate funding.
-Ensure that school districts or preschools (if they are funded directly by the state) receive sufficient and stable funding to provide high-quality programs consistently.

-- Compensate preschool teachers fairly.
+Ensure that school districts or preschools (if they are funded directly by the state) receive sufficient and stable funding to provide high-quality programs consistently. - Compensate preschool teachers fairly.
 Ensure that all preschool teachers are paid a living wage, and early childhood educators are paid at rates comparable to elementary school teachers with similar credentials and experience. - Achieve quality standards.
-Ensure that preschool programs achieve or exceed the research-based standards established by the National Institute for Early Education Research.129 These standards align preschool learning with kindergarten, establish education and training requirements for lead and assistant teachers, set maximum class sizes and minimum staff ratios, mandate that programs be culturally sensitive, require health screenings and referrals, and include standards for teachers' ongoing professional development and improvement of classroom practice, among other provisions.
+Ensure that preschool programs achieve or exceed the research-based standards established by the National Institute for Early Education Research.
+These standards align preschool learning with kindergarten, establish education and training requirements for lead and assistant teachers, set maximum class sizes and minimum staff ratios, mandate that programs be culturally sensitive, require health screenings and referrals, and include standards for teachers' ongoing professional development and improvement of classroom practice, among other provisions.

 - Family comes first.
 Every parent wants to know that their children are safe, happy, and getting the education they need to thrive.
 At the same time, all of us have a stake in ensuring that the next generation of citizens, leaders, and workers gets a good start in life.
 It makes no sense that we leave individual families on their own, scrambling to afford a preschool education that prepares children for school. - Children benefit from high-quality early education.
 Good early education gives children a strong beginning when they start school.
-Children who participate in high-quality preschool are more likely to attend college, to work, and to earn more, and are less likely to become involved with the criminal justice system.130 - Universal preschool advances racial and gender equity.
+Children who participate in high-quality preschool are more likely to attend college, to work, and to earn more, and are less likely to become involved with the criminal justice system. - Universal preschool advances racial and gender equity.
 The majority of children under age 5 in the United States are children of color.
 The push for universal preschool is fundamentally a fight for their families and their future.
 As wealthier parents take advantage of opportunities to educate and enrich their young children, children from struggling families and families of color deserve the same opportunity to give their children a strong start in life.

-- High-quality preschool prepares children for further education, dramatically improving children's early language, literacy, and math skills as well as helping children develop important social and self-regulation skills such as listening and taking turns.131 - Researchers find that attending high-quality preschool also positively impacts children's outcomes in the long term, increasing rates of high-school graduation, raising earnings in adulthood, improving health, reducing the need for special education placements and remedial education, decreasing crime, increasing tax revenue, and lowering spending for anti-poverty programs.132 - By providing low- and middle-income children with a preschool education they otherwise could not afford, early education reduces the gap in school-readiness between children from wealthy and low-income families; children from struggling families who participate in high-quality pre-k programs gain the most from them. - Every dollar invested in early education returns roughly \$8.60 in benefits to society, according to a 2015 report by the Council of Economic Advisers.
-133
+- " High-quality preschool prepares children for further education, dramatically improving children's early language, literacy, and math skills as well as helping children develop important social and self-regulation skills such as listening and taking turns.
+132 - " Researchers find that attending high-quality preschool also positively impacts children's outcomes in the long term, increasing rates of high-school graduation, raising earnings in adulthood, improving health, reducing the need for special education placements and remedial education, decreasing crime, increasing tax revenue, and lowering spending for anti-poverty programs.
+133 - " By providing low- and middle-income children with a preschool education they otherwise could not afford, early education reduces the gap in school-readiness between children from wealthy and low-income families; children from struggling families who participate in high-quality pre-k programs gain the most from them. - " Every dollar invested in early education returns roughly \$8.60 in benefits to society, according to a 2015 report by the Council of Economic Advisers.
+134